 - Biz Town is a simulated free-market lab where students in grades 4-6 become business leaders, consumers, workers, and citizens for a day.

-- Innovation Incubator will inspire high school students to develop entrepreneurial interests, talents and skills.
-The Innovation Incubator is the first incubator of its kind and students will have access to state-of-the-art technology, including a digital business start-up platform, and the opportunity to learn from local entrepreneurs.
+- Innovation Incubator will inspire high school students to develop entrepreneurial interests, talents, and skills.
+The Innovation Incubator is the first incubator of its kind and students will have access to the state-of-the-art technology, including a digital business start-up platform, and the opportunity to learn from local entrepreneurs.